Phuket Property Legal & Taxes 2026: Fees, FET, Quotas, Due

 Run our 27-point due diligence on any unit you are considering

-Tax at Transfer: Transfer Fee, SBT, Stamp Duty, Withholding (Worked Examples)
+What Should You Know About Tax at Transfer: Transfer Fee, SBT, Stamp Duty, Withholding (Worked Exam?

 - Registered price: $200,000 (assume Land Department assessed value is the same).